 Some professionals are very busy getting hardly anything accomplished.
 But deep down they know that even though they’re as busy as they could possibly be, they’re not operating anywhere near their true capacity.
 They realize, I could be helping five times as many people — or even more—if I only knew how.

-If your office averaged somewhere around 160 nutritional appointments a week, you’d be doing over a million dollars a year from this component alone.
+But getting back to the numbers: if your office averaged somewhere around 160 nutritional appointments a week, you’re doing over a million dollars a year from this component alone.
 Now what does that actually come down to?
 About 32 visits a day, which would give you 160 office visits over a five-day work week.
 If you worked eight hours each day, that would be four people an hour.

-Without an effective patient management system, you can run into too much stress.
+Without such a system, you can run into too much stress.
 I can’t tell you how many chiropractors I’ve run into who at one point were seeing 100 patients a day, giving spinal adjustments to 12 or more patients an hour (you know, the three- to five-minute visit)—and then two years later, they’re on a beach in the middle of the week.
 I actually bumped into one of these fellows on Venice Beach not too long ago and asked, “Hey, you on vacation?”

 “Oh, no,” he replied.
 “I’m retired.
 I burned out.”